grdddj/done-for-today/plan.md

 ## Deep work

 Manufacturing tests:
-- lid switch / cannot run without it
+- increase the dialogue sizes
+- improve frontend designs
+- not allowing multiple RUN clicks
+- speeding up the beginning of the test
-- unlocking the lid at the end
+- showing popup at the end of the test - before unlocking the lid
-- DB archiving
-- new config and more options
-- debugging on Toradex
+- indexing the measurements

 ## Other work